Specia-cipher/reconops-dashboard/README.md

 Polished UI: A modern, responsive design using Tailwind CSS.

 Planned Roadmap
-We are currently working on the following features:
+We are currently working on the following features, with a special focus on scalability and advanced functionality:

-User Password Change: A secure workflow for users to update their passwords.

-Dashboard Analytics: Real-time statistics and visualizations on the main dashboard.

-Private REST API: Secure API endpoints for programmatic access to scan results.
+Private REST API: Secure API endpoints for programmatic access to scan results and initiating new scans.

+Dashboard Analytics: Implement real-time statistics and visualizations on the main dashboard to provide deeper insights into scan data.

+Scan History and Archiving: A dedicated section to review all past scans, with the ability to filter, search, and archive results.

+Scheduled Scans: Functionality to schedule Nmap scans to run automatically at specified times or intervals.

+Containerization and Deployment: Complete the Docker containerization process and develop deployment guides for various environments.

+Multi-User Collaboration: Enable multiple users to collaborate on projects and share scan data securely.

 Installation & Setup
 Prerequisites